 EC-Council University accepts college-level courses for consideration of transfer from accredited US or foreign equivalent institutions on a case by case basis.
-Computer technology courses (including cybersecurity academic credits) must have been earned within the last 10 years for consideration.
+Computer technology courses (including academic cybersecurity credits) must have been earned within the last ten years for consideration.
 Credits must be from institutions accredited by an agency recognized by the US Secretary of Education and/or the Council for Higher Education Accreditation (CHEA), or an accepted foreign equivalent that is listed in the International Handbook of Universities.
-The classes must closely correspond with EC-Council University courses and the student must have earned a grade of "B" or higher.
+The classes must closely correspond with EC-Council University courses, and the student must have earned a grade of "B" or higher for the master's and Graduate Certificate Programs.
+All course transfer credits for the bachelor's program must be a C or better.